 - Electronic bank transfer payment

 - Cash – up to a limit of £1000

 Where we have to pay money to you, it will be paid to you by cheque or bank transfer.
 It will not be paid in cash or to a third party.

-If you are unhappy about any aspect of our invoice you should follow the complaints process as set out in this document on page 6 under the heading “Complaints”.
+If you are unhappy about any aspect of our invoice you should follow the complaints process as set out later in this document under the heading of “Complaints”.
 In addition to our complaints process you have a further option which is to apply to the court for an assessment of the invoice under Part III of the Solicitors Act 1974.